victorfiz/UCL-Machine-Learning-MSc/README.md

 # UCL Machine Learning MSc
-This is an archive of lectures, resources, and coursework I submitted from my time at UCL.
+This is an archive of lectures, resources, and coursework from my time at UCL.

 ## Who are you and what are you looking for?